-Our Let’s Move Blair County Committee and Chamber of Commerce Workplace Wellness Committee completed the Active Living Steps Challenge.
-Our county goal was 110,000,000 steps over the last 8 weeks.
-Our grand total was 183,407,453! .
-The results are as follows:
+Our Let’s Move Blair County Committee and Chamber of Commerce Workplace Wellness Committee will conduct the next Active Living Steps Challenge from September 11, 2021 – November 6, 2021.
+Our county goal is 200,000,000 steps over the last 8 weeks.
+Register here.

 The Robert Wood Johnson Foundation County Health rankings and Roadmaps releases data annually for each county in the country.
 The report not only provides an overall ranking but includes a variety of indicators focusing on health outcomes and health factors.
 In 2010, Blair County ranked 63 out of 67 counties in Pennsylvania.
 The ranking is an indicator of how healthy a county is and what is needed to improve overall health.
 Blair County has improved its ranking to 39 in the latest report Although we are heading in the right direction, there is more that can be accomplished so please join us in improving the lives of Blair County residents.